 The maximum voltage measurable (also known as the reference voltage) as a float in Volts.
+Note the ADC value may not scale to the actual voltage linearly at ends of the analog range.

 Turn off the AnalogIn and release the pin for other use.